 Many nominally independent, unrelated things — such as art, political candidates, and culture — flow from dislocations you wouldn’t expect.
 We believe these are top-down choices: meaning outputs of unique, agentic human decisions.

-In this assumption, we overlook the bottom-up nature of existence: a vast majority of the actions, beliefs, and stances we adopt are inputs from our environment, imposed on us by circumstance.
+In doing so, we overlook the bottom-up nature of existence: a vast majority of the actions, beliefs, and stances we adopt are inputs from our environment, imposed on us by circumstance.

 Environments Dictate Expressions